benami171/benami171/README.md

   </a>
 </div>

-Leading the modernization of the Israeli Bridge Association's digital platform, transforming their legacy system into a contemporary web application.
+Leading the modernization of the IBF's digital platform, transforming their legacy system into a contemporary web application.
 This comprehensive project focuses on creating an accessible, user-friendly platform that serves the bridge community's diverse needs.

 ### 🚀 Project Highlights